tomzhang255/AC215_HiSolver/src/training/README.md

   --worker-pool-spec=machine-type=e2-standard-4,replica-count=1,container-image-uri=gcr.io/$(cat secrets/gcp_project_id.txt)/hisolver-manim-training:latest
 ```

-- to monitor training status:
+10. To monitor training status:

+- On the GCP console -> search for "Vertex AI" with the search bar
+- On the Vertex AI page -> look at the sidebar -> look for the "MODEL DEVELOPMENT" section -> select "Training"
+- On the Training page -> select region "us-east4" as we previously specified in the above command
-vertex ai - sidebar - model development section - training - select region us-east4 - you should see the job named: hisolver-manim-training-job
+- You should then see your job named: "hisolver-manim-training-job"